Skip to main content

 Kirke Wrench / NPS

 Note: This page covers the 2025 government shutdown in October 2025.
-For the latest information and updates from our parks, see our trail closures and park updates page or our homepage.
+For the latest openings and closures, visit the Park Status Updates page from the National Park Service.

 At the Golden Gate National Parks Conservancy, we know how deeply the Golden Gate National Recreation Area is woven into Bay Area life.
 These national parks are vital to our environment, our economy, and our sense of community.

-Following the government shutdown Tuesday night, we're working closely with our partners at the National Park Service to determine next steps.
+Following the government shutdown that started Oct.
+1, we're supporting our partners at the National Park Service (NPS) where we can.

 What You Need to Know

-- Some park sites will close and services will be limited, though National Park Service rangers remain on duty.
+-Services may be limited in parks, though National Park Service rangers remain on duty.

-- Alcatraz will reopen Thursday after a previously planned seismic repair closure on Wednesday.
+- Alcatraz is open.
 Learn more about visiting the island.

 - For the latest openings and closures, visit the Park Status Updates page, and check parksconservancy.org for more from the parks.